the young korean star whose relationship with a giant magical pig will melt your heart | read | i-D

 10 years later and Mirando's team, led by TV zoologist Dr. Johnny (played by a particularly lol Jake Gyllenhaal) comes to collect the pig and bring her to New York to be slaughtered.
 Desperate to save her best friend, Mija sets off for the city that never sleeps to save Okja, seeking the help of a mysterious animal rights activist group along the way.

-"I felt so honoured to be a part of such an incredible film," An explains.
+"I felt so honored to be a part of such an incredible film," An explains.
 "I loved the whole experience of getting to know all these amazing actors and of course Bong.
-Bong is a very well respected director.
-Being a part of his vision was such an honour."
+Bong is a very well-respected director.
+Being a part of his vision was such an honor."

-"When I read the script I felt like Mija was Okja's mum," explains An.
+"When I read the script I felt like Mija was Okja's mom," explains An.
 "Then when Okja is taken away from Mija, that powerful maternal instinct kicks in.
-She leaves a tiny town in the Korean countryside to go to Manhattan, in order to save Okja.
+She leaves a tiny town in the Korean countryside to go to Manhattan in order to save Okja.
 It was that fierce drive and protectiveness which is what I wanted to really convey in playing Mija."

 Released last week the film has become an instant cult classic.
 Visually arresting and full of masterful CGI and heartwarming performances, Okja has been met with great admiration.
 However, it hasn't been without its fair share of controversy.